What is the purpose of this document?

 If you fail to provide personal information

-If you fail to provide certain information when requested, we may not be able to perform the contract we have entered into with you (such as providing a benefit), or we may be prevented from complying with our legal obligations (such as to ensure the health and safety of trainees).
+If you fail to provide certain information when requested, we may not be able to perform the contract we have entered into with you (assessing your training needs), or we may be prevented from complying with our legal obligations (such as to ensure the health and safety of you and our trainees).

 Change of purpose